 6. Scale the Nyambene Hills

 Another popular range of hills is the Nyambene Hills.
 Rising 3,400 FT, they provide a great climbing challenge.
 Evergreen grass surrounded by forest bushes will cover much of your ascent.
 As you get closer to the top, a cleared space comes into sharp focus.
 During the rainy season, water collects here forming a small pool.
 Locals call this place Kieni-kia-Ntubwarimu, which means the field of Ntubwarimu.
-It is a sacred shrine where community elders perform sacrifices and rituals in times of calamities like prolonged droughts, famines, epidemic and floods
+It is a sacred shrine where community elders perform sacrifices and rituals in times of calamities like prolonged droughts, famines, epidemics and floods

 Next time you are visiting the Meru countryside, plan to visit the Meru National Park.
 It is located right on the equator, about 78 KM (49 MI) from Meru town and about 293 KM from Nairobi.
 Any vehicle can negotiate the excellent system of park roads and tracks.
 The border between this park and the Bisanadi National Reserve in Isiolo is known as ‘Kinna’.
 It marks the division between the lands of the Meru and the Boran tribes.